ceph/ceph/doc/man/8/radosgw-admin.rst

 	Temporary url key.

+.. option:: --access=<access>

+   Set the access permissions for the sub-user.
+   Available access permissions are read, write, readwrite and full.

+.. option:: --display-name=<name>

+   The display name of the user.

+.. option:: --max-buckets

+   Maximum number of buckets for a user.

+.. option:: --admin

+   Set the admin flag on the user.

 .. option:: --system

    Set the system flag on the user.

 .. option:: --bucket=bucket

    Specify the bucket name.

+.. option:: --pool=<pool>

+   Specify the pool name.
+   Also used with `orphans find` as data pool to scan for leaked rados objects.

 .. option:: --object=object